coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 # EQUIPMENT

 Assume a character owns at least one outfit of normal clothes.
-Pick any one of the following clothing outfits: artisan's outfit, entertainer's outfit, explorer's outfit, monk's outfit, peasant's outfit, scholar's outfit, or traveler's outfit.
+Pick any one of the following clothing outfits: artisan’s outfit, entertainer’s outfit, explorer’s outfit, monk’s outfit, peasant’s outfit, scholar’s outfit, or traveler’s outfit.

 ## Table of Contents